Our AI strategy for preemptive security

 Both point-in-time and continuous penetration testing serve valuable roles, but when should you utilize each option?
 Or is a combined approach a better choice for your organization?

 For many organizations, point-in-time testing works perfectly for their needs.
 Some companies and many government groups require pen testing to meet compliance requirements, and in those cases point-in-time testing meets those requirements.
-Point-in-time tests can also check the box for HIPAA compliance and security certifications like ISO 27001 and SOC 2.
+Point-in-time tests can also check the box for HIPAA compliance and security certifications like ISO 27001 and SOC 2, and can be scoped around references such as the OWASP Top 10, Common Vulnerabilities and Exposures (CVE) data, or MITRE ATT&CK.
 If you only need to do two or three pen tests a year or have a fixed security budget, point-in-time testing is generally the most cost-effective solution.

 Fast-moving organizations with constantly evolving infrastructure might not be able to tolerate large WoEs, since they can’t leave too many changes unvalidated for too long without negative consequences.
 In these cases, continuous pen testing offers ongoing coverage without the cost or drawbacks of serial pentesting.
 Alternatively, newer security teams that need help while ramping up may find having continuous support externally can help them keep their assets safe as they build that expertise internally.